 Pack Date

 These dates are commonly found on canned products, frozen foods, or other non-perishable items.
 These codes help in indicating when the product was packaged or manufactured.
 So, it does not necessarily indicate expire date.
+Regulatory requirements vary by country.
+In Indonesia, for example, BPOM mandates that all processed foods display a clear ‘Tanggal Kedaluwarsa’ label.
+Meanwhile, ‘Best Before’ is more common on imported products such as snacks, cereals, or instant foods.

 Read About: The Primacy of Powerful Expiry Date Printer from Linx